darkskyapp/translations/README.md

 *   `["starting-continuing-until", WEATHER_CONDITION, TIME_OF_DAY, TIME_OF_DAY]`
 *   `["until-starting-again", WEATHER_CONDITION, TIME_OF_DAY, TIME_OF_DAY]`

+`"for-day"`, `"starting"`, `"until"`, `"starting-continuing-until"`, and `"until-starting-again"` are only used in the above manner, and may be considered analagous to the five similar cases in hourly summaries. `"during"` is used both here and in weekly summaries, below.

 #### Times of Day

+Daily summaries covering a specific day use the following time periods:

 *   `"morning"`
 *   `"afternoon"`
 *   `"evening"`
 *   `"night"`

+Daily summaries covering the next 24 hours (as in a forecast) use the following time periods instead:

 *   `"today-morning"`
 *   `"today-afternoon"`
 *   `"today-evening"`